braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/reporting/reports_overview.md

 **Performance by Variant**

 [Analyze Variants]({{site.baseurl}}/user_guide/engagement_tools/canvas/get_started/measuring_and_testing_with_canvas_analytics/#performance-breakdown-by-variant) in a live Canvas to see automatically calculated conversion rates for every conversion event.
-You’ll also see uplift and confidence calculations for each variant and conversion event in an easy-to-compare table format.
+You'll also see uplift and confidence calculations for each variant and conversion event in an easy-to-compare table format.

 More questions you can answer with this report: